-The Commission must be very careful in its requirements D. for public disclosure of various segments of fuel cost proprietary protect the order to information in requirement transportation cost information. А to publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.
+The Commission must be very careful in its requirements Α. for public disclosure of various segments of fuel cost order to protect the proprietary information in requirement transportation cost information. Α to publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.